jenmj321/SequenceProcessing_16S_2019_RainoutandMore/classifier.md

-# classifying taxonomy of OTUs and ZOTUs using QIIME2 against RDP
+# Classifying taxonomy of OTUs and ZOTUs using QIIME2 with the RDP database

 I am using RDP 16s database, downloaded on January 14, 2020.
 In order to do the classification, I first needed to reformat the database, because the RDP database is formatted very differently from what the input for Qiime is.